 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to moxifloxacin injection.
-If you have diabetes, your doctor may ask you to check your blood sugar more often while using moxifloxacin.
+Your doctor may order certain lab tests to check your body's response to moxifloxacin.
+If you have diabetes, your doctor may ask you to check your blood sugar more often while taking moxifloxacin.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.